merliot/relays/README.md

 ## Relays Device

-Relays device controls 1-4 relays using a microcontroller or Rapsberry Pi.
+Relays device controls 1-4 relays using a microcontroller or SBC, such as Rapsberry Pi.

 ### Running